 There is a lot that can be said on this subject, but today we are going to look at a very common key to success: Establishing a morning routine or morning success ritual.

-An effective morning routine is more than just brewing some gourmet coffee and doing a couple of deep-knee bends; it is the foundation of your day and it sets the tone for how your day will unfold.
+An effective morning routine is more than just brewing some gourmet coffee and doing a couple of deep-knee bends; a routine is the foundation of your day and it sets the tone for how your day will unfold.

 It may not seem like much at first glance, but trust me, it is powerful.